hellenkavaya1/dsc-v3-tableau-cumulative-lab/README.md

 ## Instructions

 ### Part A - Connect to a Data Source and Create a New Workbook
-*For Part A, use lessons "Tableau Public: Getting Started", "Tableau Public: The Data Source Page", and "Tableau Public: Customizing Data Sources" as a reference.*

-1. Launch Tableau and from the Start page, use the Connect pane to open the SuperStore Sales dataset.
+1. Launch Tableau and from the Start page, use the Connect pane to open the SuperStore Sales dataset, which is located in the repo.
+It can also be downloaded directly from Tableau. * N.B.
+Tableau updates this file periodically, so your results may differ slightly from what is given below.*
 2. From the Data Source page, populate Canvas logical layer with the `Orders` table and the `People` table.

 ### Part B - Create a Bar Chart